-- While USB is in the Suspend mode, the LPC1759/58/56/54/52/51 can enter one of the reduced power modes and wake up on USB activity. - Supports DMA transfers with all on-chip SRAM blocks on all non-control endpoints. - Allows dynamic switching between CPU-controlled slave and DMA modes. - · Double buffer implementation for Bulk and Isochronous endpoints.
+- Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, the part can enter one of the reduced power modes and wake up on USB activity. - Supports DMA transfers with all on-chip SRAM blocks on all non-control endpoints. - Allows dynamic switching between CPU-controlled slave and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.

-8.12.2 USB host controller (LPC1759/58/56/54 only).
+8.12.2 USB host controller

 The host controller enables full- and low-speed data exchange with USB devices attached to the bus.
 It consists of a register interface, a serial interface engine, and a DMA controller.
-The register interface complies with the Open Host Controller Interface (OHCI) specification.
+The register interface complies with the OHCI specification.